All Episodes

 Yeah, he's a very good dude.

-He came to my studio, I flew him out, not first class.
+I flew him out, not first class.

-He's like, Hey, you know, if it was anyone else, they're flying me first class.
+He's like, hey, you know, if it was anyone else, they're flying me first class.

-Um he came on, we formed a relationship.
+We formed a relationship.

-I picked him up at the airport, and we were just like talking and 'cause he went through the state system, you went through the federal.
+I picked him up at the airport and we were just like talking.

-Yeah, and I get in the door with a lot of these hard guys because they know I went to trial and my paperwork's clean.
+And I get in the door with a lot of these hard guys because they know I went to trial and my paperwork's clean.

 So like it's yeah, you never told.

-Never told, never added.
+Never added.

 1.5 million views in like a few hours.